I’m currently working through the Seamless Bible Study and let me say this…

 Dear Lord, please help me to recognize the lies I need to let go of.
 I want to fill up on Your truth instead.
 In Jesus’ Name, Amen.

-Excerpted with permission from Embraced by Lysa TerKeurst, copyright Lysa TerKeurst.
+Excerpted from Embraced by Lysa TerKeurst, copyright Lysa TerKeurst.

 ▫️🎶 Blog Playlist 🎶▫️